tryyang2001/tp/docs/DeveloperGuide.md

 The diagram above explains the processes to decode the items from the file.

-Upon reaching the `decodeProfile(line)` method, it decodes its attributes one by one to ensure that they are able to detect each attribute's readibility from storage.
+Upon reaching the `decodeProfile(line)` method, the reference frame depicts a process of decoding its attributes one by one to ensure that they are able to detect each attribute's readability from storage.
-If the methods are unable to read the respective attribute from storage, an invalid one will be initialized for `StartState` to catch it, allowing users to change their individual attributes instead of losing their entire profile data on startup.
+If the methods are unable to read the respective attribute from storage, an invalid attribute will be initialized.
+This then returns an initialized profile with invalid attributes for `StartState` to catch, allowing users to change their attributes instead of losing their entire profile data on startup.

 ### Create Profile If Not Exist On Startup